Briles/chai-completions/README.md

 To trigger Method or Property completions, type `chai` followed by what your trying to complete.

-Function completions can be triggered without typing `chai`;
+Function completions can be triggered without typing `chai`.

 Example: